 To clean any remaining color, use either oil painting solvent or watercolor cleaner, depending on the type of paint you’re working with.
 Alternatively, you can use baby wipes, but make sure they don’t contain soap, as it may leave residue that could affect the adhesion of your new paint.

-Store Your Wet Palette Properly When You’re Done Painting for the Day
+3. Store Your Wet Palette Properly

 When you’re finished using your palette, it’s important to remove any excess moisture before storing it to prevent mold growth.
 To do this, simply place a paper towel on the bottom of your palette and another one on top.
 Seal it with cling wrap or store it in an airtight container to ensure that no moisture seeps in.